Split in darts

+Darts had boomed as a televised sport in Britain in the 1980s, and the resulting influx of sponsorship and prize money allowed many players to turn professional.
+But by the end of the decade, television coverage had dropped to just one tournament.
+In 1993, 16 top players, disillusioned by the BDO's running of the sport and what they saw as its inability to reverse the decline in television coverage and sponsorship, left the BDO to run their own tournaments as the World Darts Council (WDC).

 The BDO responded by imposing a worldwide ban on the rebel players and anyone who associated with them.
 A costly four year legal battle ensued, culminating in a compromise Tomlin Order in 1997.
 The BDO lifted the ban and formally recognised the WDC and the right of players to freely participate in darts competitions.
 In return, the WDC dropped its claim to being a world governing body and renamed itself the Professional Darts Corporation.
 Thereafter, each organisation had its own pool of players and tournaments, and each staged its own version of the World Professional Darts Championship.

-The BDO folded into administration in October 2020 and the World Darts Federation took over control of BDO events, so the split in darts remains.
+The BDO folded into administration in September 2020 and the World Darts Federation took over control of BDO events, so the split in darts remains.
 The WDF subsequently established its own version of the World Darts Championship and the inaugural event took place in 2022.

 Background

 The darts boom

 The British Darts Organisation (BDO) was formed in 1973 by Olly Croft.
-It gradually superseded the existing National Darts Association of Great Britain (NDAGB) as the governing body of darts in the UK and by the early 1980s had established a monopoly on organised darts in Britain, running super league darts, county darts, major tournaments and the annual World Championship.
+It gradually superseded the existing National Darts Association of Great Britain (NDAGB) as the governing body of darts in the UK and by the early 1980s had established a monopoly on organised darts in Britain, running super league darts, county darts and major tournaments, including the annual World Championship.
 The BDO became a founder member of the World Darts Federation in 1974.
 The BDO would preside over darts' rise from a pub game to a worldwide sport.

 Darts first appeared on British television in May 1937 when the BBC broadcast a darts and shove ha'penny competition from Alexandra Palace.
 In 1962, Westward Television broadcast the Westward TV Invitational to the south-west of England.
 In 1972, ITV started broadcasting the News of the World Championship.
 ITV producer Donald Baverstock stated:

 "Twelve thousand darts fans turn up at the Ally Pally drunk as skunks.
 They cheer on their heroes just like a football crowd.
 They have banners, gonks, rattles, the lot.
 It will be great telly."

 The following year, ITV commissioned The Indoor League, a series presented by Fred Trueman and produced by Sid Waddell which showcased various indoor sports and games; one of its features was a darts tournament involving some of the world's best players.
 Initially only shown in the Yorkshire Television region, it was broadcast throughout Britain on the ITV network from the second series onwards.
 Its venue, the Leeds Irish Centre, was recognised in 2010 as "the birthplace of TV darts".